TL;DR

 Where Vibe Kanban Excels

-Parallel Agent Execution Vibe Kanban's standout capability is running multiple AI agents simultaneously, each in its own git worktree.
+Parallel agent execution.
+Vibe Kanban's standout capability is running multiple AI agents simultaneously, each in its own git worktree.
 While one agent works on authentication, another handles the UI, and a third writes tests — all without file conflicts.
 For teams with clear task lists, this multiplies development throughput in ways that sequential agent use can't match.

-Visual Workflow Management The Kanban board provides real-time visibility into what each agent is doing, with detailed logs, step-by-step tracking, and status progression from To Do through In Progress, Review, and Done.
+Visual workflow management.
+The Kanban board provides real-time visibility into what each agent is doing, with detailed logs, step-by-step tracking, and status progression from To Do through In Progress, Review, and Done.
 For developers who prefer graphical interfaces over terminal-only workflows, this is a genuine improvement in managing concurrent AI work.

 Where Vibe Kanban Falls Short